Khoi0703/Stock-Analysis/README.md

 Potential improvements include:
 - Expanding the dataset to include additional market factors.
 - Testing additional machine learning models for better predictive accuracy.

-### 8. References

-Refer to the [full project on GitHub](https://github.com/llThanell/Stock-Analysis) for complete code, datasets, and visualizations.

----